jyangfsu/SRB_Spatiotemporal_Sulfate/README.md

 ## 📊 Datasets

-- **water_chemistry_isotope_data.csv**: Contains raw geochemical and isotopic data for all collected river water and groundwater samples during the three field campaigns.
+- **data_122019.csv**: Contains raw geochemical and isotopic data for all collected river water and groundwater samples during December 2019.
-- **source_signature_summary.csv**: Summary of the isotope means, standard deviations, and sample sizes for each sulfate source category.
+- **data_052020.csv**: Contains raw geochemical and isotopic data for all collected river water and groundwater samples during May 2020.
-- **metadata.txt**: Provides variable descriptions, units, and sampling protocols.
+- **data_082020.csv**: Contains raw geochemical and isotopic data for all collected river water and groundwater samples during August 2020.

 ## ⚙️ Analysis Tools